 Regional Inventory of Climate Projects (DEPTH)

-In order to easily create, edit, filter, and view climate project records sponsored by all DOI Climate Science Centers and their partner agencies and organizations, the NW CSC and USGS National Climate Change and Wildlife Science Center (NCCWSC) created the Data Entry for Project Tracking and Highlighting (DEPTH) web portal.
-This first-of-its-kind product is publicly accessible and maintained by NW CSC and NCCWSC staff.
+In order to easily create, edit, filter, and view climate project records sponsored by all DOI Climate Adaptation Science Centers and their partner agencies and organizations, the NW CASC and USGS National Climate Adaptation Science Center (NCASC) created the Data Entry for Project Tracking and Highlighting (DEPTH) web portal.
+This first-of-its-kind product is publicly accessible and maintained by NW CASC and NCASC staff.

 » Access DEPTH at https://www.sciencebase.gov/depth/#/